Llanyro/Simple-Keylogger-WebSocketServer/README.md

 To test this use http://testphp.vulnweb.com/ and do XSS in the search box(Insert there the code).

-The server can be ruuned anywhere with Python 3 (The server was tested in Py 3.8)
+The server can be runed anywhere with Python 3 (The server was tested in Py 3.8)